Data Centers in Charlottesville

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server options are available in the region, providing dedicated compute for performance-sensitive workloads.
-Providers such as Hivelocity can serve customers with deployments in the broader Virginia area.
+Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive workloads.
+Providers such as Hivelocity can serve the region, often deploying from nearby East Coast data centers.

 Power Analysis